Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 This is where the Later vs Buffer decision gets straightforward for a lot of people.

-Later dropped X/Twitter in August 2025.
+Later dropped X/Twitter in August 2025 and still hasn't added it back as of May 2026.
 If your content strategy includes X — and most B2B brands, journalists, tech companies, and thought leaders still rely on it — Later simply doesn't work.
 You'd need a separate tool for one of the most important platforms for real-time engagement and link sharing.

 Buffer still supports X/Twitter.
-It also supports Facebook, Instagram, LinkedIn, TikTok, Pinterest, YouTube, and has added limited Threads support.
-For pure platform coverage, Buffer wins.
+It also supports Facebook, Instagram, LinkedIn, TikTok, Pinterest, YouTube, and Mastodon, and has limited Threads support.
+For breadth on X, Buffer wins.

 Visual planning and grid preview